 Response: As mentioned previously, an AIS and AMP for the quarry expansion area have been submitted to and approved by the SHPD and that no new expansion of the quarry is being proposed.
+A copy of the SHPD's acceptance letter is provided as Exhibit "E".
 As such, the permittee requested that this condition be removed from the SUP approval by the LUC.
 The requested was approved by the MPC however, the LUC voted to retain Condition 16 for the SUP in June 2021.